joaohenggeler/web-cache-exporter/README.md

 ## Special Thanks

-* Special thanks to Computerdude77 for helping me test this tool with older Windows versions.
+* Special thanks to Computerdude77 for his general assistance and for helping me test this tool in older Windows versions.